Library and Learning Services

 The service recognises and conforms to The National Archives’ Deaccessioning and disposal: Guidance for archive services, 2015.
 Potential disposal decision-making will be undertaken using the Disposal destination decision tree.

 There is a strong presumption against later disposal or deaccessioning of material that has been accessioned by the service.
-However, it is noted that the service holds a number of legacy collections which were not subject to current appraisal principles and processes.
-The service reserves the right to conduct a retrospective appraisal exercise, including consultation with relevant third parties, to determine whether these collections meet the principles identified in section 5 and the Priority Collection targets listed in section 7.4.
+However, it is noted that the service holds several legacy collections which were not subject to current appraisal principles and processes.
+The service reserves the right to conduct a retrospective appraisal exercise, including consultation with relevant third parties, to determine whether these collections meet the principles identified in section 5 and the Priority Collection targets listed in the current Collections development strategy.

 Deaccessioning is not considered in response to budgetary or storage constraints.